 Extract from Cleopatra and all about her needle and the event that led to its arrival in England.

 Here again errors have crept in.
 The tug Era attributed to the ownership of a Mr Watson rather than Watkins.
-I would imagine William Watkins Ltd were not too pleased at this basic error!!.
+I would imagine William Watkins was not too pleased at this basic error!!.

 1st June 1878